 I was in that hospital bed just too sick and too tired to even cry and just thought, I'm going to die by the end of the summer if I can’t get treatment.

-Then an amazing nurse, named Jamie came in and she said, "I know that the doctors don’t think you have Lyme, but I saw a patient just like you last summer and he ended up having it".
+Then an amazing nurse, named Jamie came in and she said, "I know that the doctors don’t think you have Lyme disease, but I saw a patient just like you last summer and he ended up having it".
 She amazingly enough had his contact information and she referred me to my current Lyme doctor.

 The following week I met with the Lyme doctor for over an hour.
 He started me on high dose antibiotics that day.
 I can't express enough gratitude to that nurse and to my current Lyme doctor.
-They truly saved my life.
+They truly saved my life!

 It's been a pretty crazy year, but now a little over a year into my treatment, I'm starting to feel like my old self again.
-Many of my symptoms have disappeared and although I still haven't hiked, exercised, etc., I am just so grateful to be here!
+Many of my symptoms have disappeared and although I still haven't hiked, exercised, etc., I am just grateful to be here!